All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 The top panel of Figure~\ref{fig:halo_vel} shows significant trends in the average radial and azimuthal velocity of the outer halo.
 The halo exhibits a net `compression' signal ($\langle v_\mathrm{r} \rangle < 0$) in radial velocity at 40~kpc (e.g., \citetalias{Yaaqib2024}), growing to $\approx -20$~\kms{} at $\approx 120$~kpc.
 Simulations of the LMC infall predict a similar dynamical compression --- at the level of $-20$~\kms{} at these distances \citepalias{Yaaqib2024} --- suggesting that the LMC's gravitational pull may be responsible for this signature.

 Another interesting signature in the top panel of Figure~\ref{fig:halo_vel} is the non-zero azimuthal rotation measured by the $\langle v_\phi \rangle$ component.
 Whereas \citetalias{Petersen2021} and \citetalias{Yaaqib2024} measured a net negative $\langle v_\phi \rangle$ at all distances, our best-fit model has net positive $\langle v_\phi \rangle$ out to $\approx 80$~kpc, after which it switches to being negative.
 Our relative trend matches \citetalias{Yaaqib2024}, with $\langle v_\phi \rangle$ becoming more negative as a function of distance.
-In our Galactocentric convention, this corresponds to a net retrograde halo that switches to prograde in the outskirts, although the uncertainties are large, and this measurement is highly sensitive to the assumed Solar motion (see \citealt{Deason2017}).
+In our Galactocentric convention, this corresponds to a net retrograde halo that switches to prograde in the outskirts, although the uncertainties are large (see \citealt{Deason2017}).

 The bottom panel of Figure~\ref{fig:halo_vel} shows the radial trends of velocity dispersion fitted alongside our \vtravel{} model.
 Note that the continuity model assumed a linear trend of the log-dispersion as a function of $r_\mathrm{gal}$, producing the apparent curvature of the lines in the bottom panel of Figure~\ref{fig:halo_vel}.
 We emphasize that these are the intrinsic dispersions from our \vtravel{} model, and are therefore inherently de-convolved from the measurement uncertainties in radial velocities and proper motions.
 All components of the halo velocity dispersion fall as a function of distance, as has been seen in prior studies mapping the outer halo \citep[e.g.,][]{Bird2021}.
 It is apparent that the radial dispersion is significantly higher than the tangential dispersions across all Galactocentric radii.
+We have verified that directly calculating the velocity dispersion in radial bins --- and subtracting the median measurement error in each bin, in quadrature --- produces quantitatively similar profiles.
+We do note that it is challenging to measure the intrinsic tangential dispersions at large distances, since they are sensitive to the adopted proper motion and distance measurement uncertainties.